unlock-protocol/unlock/unlock-protocol.com/blog/checking-key-in.md

 image: /static/images/blog/introducing-tickets/introducing-tickets.jpg
 ---

 Memberships are everywhere: from your local gym, to your favorite news site, through conferences!
-At Unlock, we take great care in making sure we can _bridge_ the online memberships and the offline world.
+At Unlock, we take great care in making sure we can _bridge_ the gap between online memberships and the offline world.

 Today, we're excited to show you the flow to **check users in** if you are using keys to a lock as tickets for a conference.